illinois-cs419/illinois-cs419.github.io/index.md

 ## Overview ##

-Interactive Computer Graphics is about the techniques and technologies used to generate synthetic digital imagery in real-time.
-The main focus of the course will be 3D photorealistic rendering and the current rendering methods used in games and other interactive applications.
+Production Computer Graphics is about the techniques and technologies used to generate synthetic high quality digital imagery.
+The main focus of the course will be 3D photorealistic rendering and the current physically-based rendering methods used in cinematic rendering and games.

 The topics we will cover include:
 + Geoemetric modeling